yash-m-agarwal/task4_media_apis/README.md

 * The above steps starts the development server on localhost:8000.
 Go to `http://localhost:8000/` in your browser.

 # Configuring MySQL database:
-The followwing segment guides how to use Mysql database
+The following segment guides how to use Mysql database

 #### Configuring MySQL with the project(Linux)
 * Install mysql and setup